 Women who have a hard time with self-love will display these 8 behaviors (without knowing it)

-Ever wonder what “self-love” really means?
+Have you ever thought about what “self-love” really means?
 When I first heard about it, I pictured lazy spa days and treating myself to extra slices of cake on the weekend.
 Boy, was I off the mark!

 Self-love is like being your own best friend.
 It’s all about treating yourself with kindness, understanding who you are, forgiving yourself when you mess up, and making sure you’re feeling good, both inside and out.